 Carolyn discovered merino years ago.
 I only started using it last year in New Zealand.
 Incredible stuff, amazingly warm, very light weight.
 A little mentioned attribute are its’ “no stink” properties – basically you can wear it for a week and it still smells as fresh as a daisy!
 What I have been missing!
 Should have listened to my wife years ago!
 These base layers are very thin so in ultra cold places I just wear more of them.

 5 pairs of underpants ( 1 pair merino!)

 4 pairs of socks ( yet again, merino!)

-To keep things neat and tidy in our bags, we use zip-lock bags of varying sizes from IKEA.
-Far cheaper than those special is packing cubes from travel shops and much cheaper.
+To keep things neat and tidy in our bags, I use 2 Osprey 8 litre lightweight compression bags and a few use zip-lock bags of varying sizes from IKEA.

 For hotter weather on the coast these are supple tied by a pair of Keen Newport H2 sandals

 Very limited on what we take because most it all has to fit into small plastic bags to go through airport security.
 Most stuff is readily available in supermarket in large society’s so it is easy to by on arrival.
 However I do start off with a basic stash;

 1 razor plus 5 blades (1 blade per month- can’t be bothered to shave every day)

 1 50ml bottle of 100% deet mozzie repellent ( dilute to use)

 1 100ml bottle of Riemann P10 sunscreen – fantastic stuff.
 Apply once and lasts all day.
 Water resistant too.